fabirt/weather-forecast-app/README.md

 - **Layouts:** Design custom layouts.

-- **Data binding:** Allows you to bind UI components in your layouts to data sources in your app.
+- **Data binding:** Allows to bind UI components in your layouts to data sources in your app.

 - **Binding adapters:** Are responsible for making the appropriate framework calls to set values.